CYB3R-JUNKI3/Daymare-1998-VR/README.md

 ## D.I.D Usage
 - You can navigate your D.I.D using your Right Stick
-- If you have the Map or Status open you can walk and turn normally
 - If you are listening to an Audio file you can walk and turn normally
 ----